NASFAA Presentation Speakers

 Rachel contributes to NASFAA's policy and advocacy efforts, representing the association before congressional members and staff and working to enhance the advocacy capacity of its members.
 Prior to joining NASFAA, Rachel worked in higher education policy analysis and research in Washington, D.C., and began her career in higher education as a high school college advisor assisting low-income and first-generation students through the college application and financial aid process.

-Sessions: Advocacy and You, Coming in 2024-25: The New FAFSA, Inside the Beltway Update, The Federal Budget and Student Aid
+Sessions: Advocacy and You, Inside the Beltway Update, and The Federal Budget and Student Aid

 Dana Kelly, NASFAA Vice President of Professional Development and Institutional Compliance